Knowledge Hub

 What are the risks when sharing someone else’s social media content?

 Most people who use social media will at some point share someone else’s content, such as an image, video, music or some other type of creative work.
-If this content includes original work by someone else, then it’s likely that they own the copyright, this includes content produced on a website.
+If this content includes original work created by someone else, then it’s likely that they own the copyright.
+This includes content produced on a website.
 Simply giving credit to the author of the original work will not always be enough to avoid copyright infringement.
-Further, if you haven’t obtained their permission to use it, you may be leaving yourself open to a potential copyright infringement complaint or legal claim.
-To avoid copyright pitfalls, avoid copying and pasting content from the internet.
-If you want to use images or music on your social media, make sure you buy them from reputable websites such as Shutterstock and check that you have the right licence to use the content in the manner intended.
+If you haven’t obtained their permission to use it, you may be leaving yourself open to a potential copyright infringement claim.
+To avoid these pitfalls, it’s best not to copy and paste content from the internet.
+If you want to use images or music on your social media account, make sure you buy them from reputable websites and make sure that the licence permits you to use the content in the manner intended.

 Social media channels are increasingly taking steps to minimise their liability when it comes to intellectual property infringement on their websites.
-Each social media channel has its own policies regarding intellectual property rights, usually contained in the terms of use.
-More than likely this will include a policy stating that you cannot post material on their website if you do not have the legal right to do so, or if it violates someone else’s intellectual property rights.
-Facebook, for example, state this in its terms and also in its community standards, which you agree to abide by when you use the website.
-Facebook will have the right to remove any infringing content without notice or even suspend your account.
+Each social media channel has its own policies regarding intellectual property rights, which are usually contained in the terms of use.
+More than likely, this will include a policy stating that you cannot post material on their website if you do not have the legal right to do so, or if it infringes someone else’s intellectual property rights.

-• If the use is for the purposes of research or private study.
+• For the purposes of research or private study.

-• If it is used for the purposes of criticism, review or quotation.
+• For the purposes of criticism, review or quotation.

-• Where it is utilised for the purposes of reporting current events (however, this does not apply to photographs).
+• For the purposes of reporting current events (this does not apply to photographs).

-Each case will be considered on its merits, however the Intellectual Property Office gives a list of the factors used to determine whether the use of the work constitutes a fair dealing or not.
+Whilst each case will be considered on its merits, the Intellectual Property Office has provided a list of the factors to be considered when determining whether the use of the work constitutes fair dealing.

 What are the risks when sharing your own content?